 General Description of Project

-SV1, LLC, a wholly owned subsidiary of Equinix, LLC (SV1 or Applicant) is seeking an exemption from the Energy Commission’s jurisdiction (Small Power Plant Exemption, or SPPE) and proceed with local approval rather than requiring an Energy Commission license.
-In reviewing an SPPE application the Energy Commission acts as the lead agency under section 25519(c) of the Public Resources Code and, in accordance with the California Environmental Quality Act (CEQA), will perform any required environmental analysis.
+SV1, LLC, a wholly owned subsidiary of Equinix, LLC (SV1 or applicant) filed an application with the California Energy Commission (CEC) seeking an exemption from the CEC’s jurisdiction (Small Power Plant Exemption, or SPPE) for the Great Oaks South Backup Generating Facility (GOSBGF) (20-SPPE-01) and proceed with local permitting rather than requiring certification by the CEC.
+In reviewing an SPPE application, the CEC is the lead agency under the California Environmental Quality Act (CEQA) and will perform the required environmental analysis.